Water Is Life

-The first step out of poverty often begins with removing the barrier of access to clean water.
-95% of PFP Women’s Groups set their first group project of each woman receiving a 10,000L water tank to catch rain water from their roof.
+The first step out of poverty often begins with removing the barrier of access to clean, safe water.
+95% of Path From Poverty Women’s Groups set their first group project goal of each woman receiving a 10,000L water tank to collect rainwater from their roof.
 Relieving the task of searching for clean water, women’s capacities to earn more money, send their children to school, and care for a healthier family grows exponentially.